-Article 4(3) of SFTR delegates the reporting of SFTs concluded between an EU financial entity and a small non-financial EU entity, as well as the reporting of the re-use of collateral by the latter, to the EU financial entity.
-This obligation will apply nine months after the Report Starting Date (RSD, also known as the "go-live date") for the financial entity's own reporting obligation (see SFTR Article 33(2)(a)(iv)), although financial entities are free to choose to start delegated reporting when their own reporting obligations start.
+Article 4(3) of SFTR delegates the reporting of SFTs concluded between an EU financial entity and a small non-financial EU entity, as well as the reporting of CCP margins and the re-use of collateral by the latter, to the EU financial entity.
+This obligation applied nine months after the Report Starting Date (RSD, also known as the "go-live date") for the financial entity's own reporting obligation (see SFTR Article 33(2)(a)(iv)), although financial entities were free to choose to start delegated reporting when their own reporting obligations started.
 There is no provision for small non-financial EU entities to contractually take back the reporting obligation delegated to their EU financial counterparties.